cosmos510/holbertonschool-simple_shell/README.md

 ```
 <br>

-The file `foo` has been successfully created in the current folder `holberton-simple_shell` !
+The file `foo` has been successfully created in the current folder `holbertonschool-simple_shell` !

 <br>